Death toll rises to 32 in religious violence in India's capital

 “The investigation is on,” he said.

+For months the government imposed severe restrictions in Kashmir including cutting telephone and internet lines, while keeping hundreds of people, including mainstream political leaders, in custody for fear that they could whip up mass protests.
+Some restrictions have since been eased.

+Bachelet said the Indian government continued to impose excessive restrictions on the use of social media in the region, even though some political leaders have been released, and ordinary life may be returning to normal in some respects.

-Reporting by Aftab Ahmed; Editing by Angus MacSwan
+Reporting by Aftab Ahmed; Editing by Mark Heinrich